-Get to grips with bee basics as Charlotte Rankin introduces the anatomy and life cycle of the North East’s bees.
+Get to grips with bee basics as Charlotte Rankin introduces the anatomy, life cycle and key identification features of North East bees.

 The bee body